amparoamparo/frontendmentor-social-proof-section/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Social proof section solution

 This is a solution to the [social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).